Melissa Auf der Maur: The Greatest Canadian advocate

 In 2004, the Canadian Broadcasting Corporation produced a television series called The Greatest Canadian which saw 100 Canadian figures nominated for the title of "the Greatest Canadian".
 The list of 100 was narrowed to a group of 10 finalists and a program dedicated to relating the story of, and case for, each nominee was aired on the network.
 Each nominee was promoted by a Canadian celebrity advocate and Auf der Maur appeared as the advocate for environmentalist David Suzuki, who finished fifth.

-Television

-On December 5, 2023, Paramount+ released a video series, "Geddy Lee Asks: Are Bass Players Human Too?"
-Four episodes were aired on Les Claypool, Robert Trujillo, Melissa Auf der Maur, and Krist Novoselic.
-Each episode features Lee visiting with and talking to the guest bassist.

 Other ventures

-In 2010, she co-founded Basilica Hudson with independent film maker Tony Stone, a historical landmark in Hudson, New York converted to an arts and performance venue.
+In 2010, she co-founded Basilica Hudson with her husband, independent filmmaker Tony Stone, a historical landmark in Hudson, New York converted to an arts and performance venue.

-In 2025, Auf der Maur announced she was publishing a memoir Even the Good Girls Will Cry, which will be released on March 17, 2026.
+In March 2026 Auf der Maur published a memoir, Even the Good Girls Will Cry.

 Personal life

-Auf der Maur is married to indie filmmaker Tony Stone.
-They have one daughter, born October 2011.
+Auf der Maur married Tony Stone in 2006.
+They have one daughter, born in October 2011.
 The couple own Basilica Hudson, an arts and performance center in Hudson, New York, where they live.

 She also had a relationship with Dave Grohl between 1999 and 2001.

-Through her mother, Auf der Maur's half-brother is architect Yves de Fontenay.